Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

 Overall, these 125cc dirt bikes handle great for what they were designed to do.
 Again, they are good all-around dirt bikes that really shine on the trail.
 They are not motocross bikes built for the track.

 The Honda CRF125 dirt bikes have a slightly different final weight, depending on which model.

 A standard CRF125F weighs 194 pounds, while the slightly taller Honda CRF125F Big Wheel weighs five more pounds at 199 pounds.

 Overall, these bikes are not the lightest or heaviest.
 For example, the 150R only weighs 185 pounds, but it is a competition-race bike.
 When compared to dirt bikes in the same class, the CRF 125F is only one more pound than its rival the TTR125.

 Does the Honda CRF125F have a weight limit?

-Yes it does.
-Both the 125F and the Honda CRF 125F Big Wheel have a maximum capacity listed in their respective owners manual.
+Yes, it does.
+Both the 125F and the Honda CRF 125F Big Wheel have a maximum capacity listed in their respective owners manuals.
 Here are the limits:

 - CRF125F: 176 lb (80 kg)

 - CRF125F Big Wheel: 194 lb (88 kg)